vesellov/bitdust.docs.old/api.md

 ### supplier\_replace(index\_or\_idurl)

-Execute a fire/hire process for given supplier, another random node will replace this node.
+Execute a fire/hire process for given supplier, another random node will replace this supplier.
 As soon as new supplier is found and connected, rebuilding of all uploaded data will be started and the new node will start getting a reconstructed fragments.